ralph-vital/git_proj/README.md

-this projet is a porject to learn git
+this projet is a project to learn git